First demonstration of a TES based cryogenic Li$_2$MoO$_4$detector for neutrinoless double beta decay search: Detector operation and performance

 The systematics associated with this method are complementary to our average scintillation pulse fit.
 The photon arrival time fit is nearly unaffected by baseline instabilities which can bias the estimation of the long scintillation time constant in our first method.
-However, the trigger efficiency correction puts a large uncertainty on the contribution of the first two scintillation time constants and hence also on the relative contributions of the slower time-constants as those are heavily anti-correlated.
+However, the trigger efficiency correction results in a correction of the initial bins in the photon arrival fit by a factor 2 to 5 and puts a significant uncertainty on the amplitude and relative contribution of the first scintillation time constant.
+Through anti-correlations, this also affects the relative contributions of the slower time constants.
 The estimated contributions to the overall light yield from $\tau_0$, $\tau_1$ and $\tau_2$ are $f_0 = 59^{+13}_{-10} \%$, $f_1 = 26^{+8}_{-9} \%$, and $f_2 = 15 \pm 7 \%$.
 Individual systematics tests of the methodology in this photon arrival time fit are listed in Table~\ref{tab:Systematics2}. \tabcolsep=0.18cm

 The overall systematic uncertainty is conservatively estimated as largest positive/negative deviation from all systematic tests.
 Overall, the two methods are in good agreement confirming a multi-exponential scintillation model with a significant fast initial light emission.